crutcher/crutcher.github.io-source/source/_posts/blog/2023/05/Tapestry-Tensor-View-Selections.md

 * All *Selection* operations are "simple", and complex *Tensor Views* are assembled via trees of chained atomic *Selections*; not composite *Selections*.

+> Under evaluation, it will generally be trivial to fuse *Selectors*; but for analytic modeling,
+> we keep them separate.

 #### An Example From Conv

 We now have the operations necessary to fully describe the previous dilated $Conv$ example: